-Decentralized SMC has previously been developed in the literature for largescale interconnected systems [144, 145, 112, 92].
-However, distributed SMC has received less attention and hence it requires more investigation.
-Chapter 6 first explores the problem of designing a sparse DSMC network for a given plant network with arbitrary topology.
-To do so, this chapter considers a priori the control network topology which is a subset of the underlying dynamics network and provides a methodology to stabilize the underlying dynamics utilizing a (sparse) distributed observer and controller network.
-We will show that the proposed observer-based DSMC has the ability to cover all the cases such as decentralized, distributed, and sparsely distributed topologies.
-In Chapter 6, as the second step, we will search for a sparse control/observer network structure with the least possible number of links that can satisfy the given stability condition.
-To this end, a heuristic iterative algorithm will be proposed, distinguishing itself from a trial-and-error process which requires checking of all the possible structures.
-These results were previously published in the conference paper [14].
+An outstanding research implemented on sliding mode control (SMC) has been decentralized SMC for the large-scale interconnected systems.
+Furthermore, in the literature the distributed SMC has received less attention and hence it requires more investigations.
+This chapter firstly explores the problem of designing a sparse DSMC network for a given plant network with arbitrary topology.
+To do so, this chapter considers a priori control network topology which is a subset of underlying dynamics network and provides a methodology to stabilize the underlying dynamics utilizing a (sparse) distributed observer and controller network.
+We will show that the proposed observer-based DSMC has this ability to cover all the cases such as decentralized, distributed, and sparsely distributed topologies.
+In this chapter, as the second step, we will search for a sparse control/observer network structure with the least possible number of links that can satisfy the given stability condition.
+To this end, a heuristic iterative algorithm will be proposed, distinguishing itself from a trial-and-error process which requires to check all the possible structures.

 Although the SMC is now a well-known strategy, from the standpoint of constraining the available control action, all the traditional methods considered in the literature have shortcomings.
 This drawback basically comes from the nature of the SMC design process which contains two separate stages.
-During the synthesize of the sliding function, there is no sense of the control action level that is required to induce and retain sliding.
-This issue is more crucial in Chapter 7 when it comes to sparsifying the control network structure, as without limits on the available control actions, it may result in the high level of control efforts that each subsystem's controller requires to apply, which is not a practical case.
-Chapter 7 develops an approach by which we can deal with an \mathcal{H}2 based optimal structured SMC problem.
-In this chapter in order to address the problem of designing a sparse SMC controller, a specific form of fictitious system, whose matrices contain the control network strucxxii Advances in Discrete-Time Sliding Mode Control: Theory and Applications ture, is derived.
-This makes the well-developed weighted l_1 algorithm infeasible to apply to our problem.
-Alternatively, Chapter 7 proposes a heuristic scheme to obtain the sparse sliding mode controller.
-The results in Chapter 7 were published in the papers [12, 8].
+During the synthesizing the sliding function, there is no sense of the control action level that is required to induce and retain sliding.
+This issue is more crucial in this chapter when it comes to sparsify the control network structure, as with no limits on the available control actions, it may result in the high level of control efforts that each subsystem's controller requires to apply, which is not a practical case.
+This chapter develops an approach by which we can deal with an $\mathscr{H}2$ based optimal structured SMC problem.
+In this chapter in order to address the problem of designing a sparse SMC controller, a specific form of fictitious system, whose matrices contain the control network structure, is derived.
+This makes the well-developed weighted $\mathscr{E}1$ algorithm infeasible to our problem.
+Alternatively, this chapter proposes a heuristic scheme to obtain the sparse sliding mode controller.